What are some cute relationship goals?

 And at the time we didn’t have any real relationship goals to boast about, but over the last 10 years or so, we made it a point to set some couple goals that we could work on together.

-What relationship goals mean?
+What do relationship goals really mean?

 Basically, when you want to set relationship goals, you want it to be something concrete and meaningful.